Zitzeronion/Swalbe.jl/paper/paper.md

 # Acknowledgements

-The authors acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG) within the priority program SPP2171 ``Dynamic Wetting of Flexible, Adaptive, and Switchable Substrates'', within project HA-4382/11.
+S. Zitz, M.Zellhöfer and J. Harting acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG) within the priority program SPP2171 ``Dynamic Wetting of Flexible, Adaptive, and Switchable Substrates'', under the project HA-4382/11.

 # References